 The stronger the side wind, the more forward pressure must be applied.
-Use SIPDE to identify places where the wind may be blocked, such as road cuts and freeway underpasses.
+Use SIPDE to identify places where the wind may be blocked, such as road cuts and freeway underpasses or passing large trucks.
 When the wind is blocked, you'll need to lighten the pressure on the handgrip.
 Also use SIPDE to identify bridges and overpasses where you'll be exposed to the full force of the wind - in other words, be prepared.
-Adjust your lane position to allow for space to move side-to-side within your lane to compensate for wind gusts.
+Adjust your lane position to allow for space to move side-to-side within your lane to compensate for wind gusts or the temporary absence of those winds.